 Whatever medium you work in, the Katzen Arts Center is fully equipped with the facilities and equipment you will need, from a sculpture suite to multimedia studio labs and workshops for building frames and making prints.
-Working primarily from your own studio with 24/7 access, you will exhibit your work twice in the American University Museum, a contemporary art space that is highly visible in the DC arts scene.
+Working primarily from your own studio with 24/7 access, you will exhibit your work in the American University Museum and the Katzen Art Center, a contemporary art space that is highly visible in the DC arts scene.
 However, the opportunities extend beyond the campus.
 You will also engage with the DC area’s vibrant arts community or study and exhibit abroad with our MFA Studio Berlin program.

 Our faculty are highly active professional artists who teach.
 Their work has been presented in major national and international galleries and museums ranging from New York, Washington, Chicago and Los Angeles to Rome, Berlin, and Bejing.
 These are the artists who will help you develop the conceptual and technical skills to realize your own, personal vision as an artist.
 To enhance your opportunities for professional interaction we also have a long established visiting artists program that brings nationally and internationally recognized artists and critics to the program for crtiques, studio visits, exhibitions and lectures.
 In recent years these have ranged from Marina Abramovic, Jerry Saltz and Julie Heffernan, to Theaster Gates, Sharon Louden and Glenn Ligon, among dozens of others.

 All accepted students to the graduate program will be considered for scholarship awards.

 We strongly encourage all students to submit a FAFSA with their application as this significantly increases the amount of funding that can be awarded to an accepted student.

 - Ruth Meixner-Bird Scholarship Fund

 - Alma W. Thomas Award